Rahul-Raviprasad/CSS-Must-Know-stuff/Page Structure/page-structure.md

 ## Fixed Width for more control

-If a fluid page stretched depending on the browser win- dow size, designers would have a difficult job designing a web page because they couldn’t be sure how that page would look to the users.
+If a fluid page stretched depending on the browser window size, designers would have a difficult job designing a web page because they couldn’t be sure how that page would look to the users.
 The majority of the web started making use of the fixed-width layout

 Fixed-width layouts are made by giving the element that contains the rest of the page’s elements a width property.
 The width property is usually a pixel value such as 960px, which makes the <body> element always 960px, regardless of the size of the browser.

 #### Why a width of 960px?

-When the web was accessed by fewer types of devices (mainly the only consideration was differing desktop display sizes), it was wise to use a width of 960px because the most-used screen resolution was 1,024 × 768, meaning that 960px would fit nicely into a 1,024px display (as shown in Figure 6-1), as well as anything bigger than that.
+When the web was accessed by fewer types of devices (mainly the only consideration was differing desktop display sizes), it was wise to use a width of 960px because the most-used screen resolution was 1,024 × 768, meaning that 960px would fit nicely into a 1,024px display, as well as anything bigger than that.
 If a web page is 1,260px wide and is viewed on a screen 1,024px wide, the browser has to show horizontal scroll bars to allow the user to move across to see the full

 ## Responsive design

-With new technologies such as CSS3 and HTML5, and in particular the CSS3 media queries, the web is moving toward responsive layouts that start with a fluid structure but then change that layout based on the size of a device—something that couldn’t be done when fluid layouts were first in use.
+With new technologies such as CSS3 and HTML5, and in particular the CSS3 media queries, the web is moving toward responsive layouts that start with a fluid structure but then change that layout based on the size of a device.
+Something that couldn’t be done when fluid layouts were first in use.

 Here is a good article on Do's and Don't of Responsive design https://speckyboy.com/2016/06/16/mastering-responsive-web-design/